Grandma's Wine Biscuits ♥ Tree

 John told her that there was only one spot where such extraordinary shells could be found.
 When he named the place, a certain bay several miles away, the teacher was left almost speechless.

-"Why it's gorgeous--wonderful--but you shouldn't have gone all that way to get a gift for me."
+"Why it's gorgeouswonderfulbut you shouldn't have gone all that way to get a gift for me."

 His eyes brightening, the African boy answered, "Long walk part of gift."

-As the manic possessor of about 100 Christmas albums (record, cassette, and CD), I've gotten a lot choosier about what type of music I buy these days.
+As the manic possessor of around 200 Christmas albums (record, cassette, CD, .mp3), I've gotten a lot choosier about what type of music I buy these days.
 I'm especially always on the lookout for "alternative" music rather than the fifteenth different version of Rudolph the Red-Nosed Reindeer and Silent Night.
-Eventually exausted by searches for songs I didn't have--
+Eventually exhausted by searches for songs I didn't haveincluding a vocal version of "Ding-Dong-Merrily on High"I found others I really liked.

 Other "unusual" Christmas music includes the two albums "What If Mozart Wrote 'Have Yourself a Merry Little Christmas'" and "What If Mozart Wrote 'I Saw Mommy Kissing Santa Claus,'" familiar Christmas tunes done in baroque style.
 The first time I heard the first album I had to rush up to the record store cashier and exclaim, "What on earth is that you have on?"
 I bought it five minutes later.
+From the old Dedalus Book store in Maryland I purchased two albums of a collection by Gregg Minor, Christmas songs played on rare instruments.

-The "Winter's Solstice" albums put out by Narada also include a fine mix of old carols and original New Age-type compositions--"Winter's Solstice VI" is the latest release, although a compilation album, plus "Winter Solstice on Ice" also exist.
-Of course the three Mannheim Steamroller albums are very much in the "Top Ten" as well, joined in 1997 by their Christmas concert CD, and those of you who like Celtic music will love "The Bells of Dublin" by the Chieftains and Narada's various "Celtic Collection" albums.
+The "Winter's Solstice" albums put out by Windham Hill were among my favorites with fine mixes of old carols and original New Age-type compositions, and I am sorry they no longer exist as a company.
+Mannheim Steamroller albums are very much in the "Top Ten" in the collection as well, joined in 1997 by their Christmas concert CD, and those of you who like Celtic music will love "The Bells of Dublin" by the Chieftains and Narada's various "Celtic Collection" albums.
+My two personal favorites in that area are by James Galway, whose versions of "Past Three O'Clock" and "The Shepherd's Pipe Carol" I find enchanting.

 This essay by Gregg Easterbrook was originally published in The New York Times on December 24, 1983, and was reprinted in Irena Chalmer's All About Christmas (formerly The Great American Christmas Almanac), paperback edition published in 1990 by Viking Penguin.
 It remains one of my favorite holiday essays.The most splendid Christmas gift, the most marveled and magic, is the gift that has not yet been opened.
 Opaque behind wrapping or winking foil, it is a box full of possibilities.
-An unopened present might be anything--gems, crystal, oranges, a promise of devotion.
+An unopened present might be anythinggems, crystal, oranges, a promise of devotion.
 While the present is unopened, it can rest under the tree to be regarded and speculated upon at length, becoming whatever the recipient wishes.

 A link to my favorite Christmas story of all, O'Henry's "Gift of the Magi"

-Candle, candle, Bruning bright On our window sill tonight, Like the shining Christmas star Guiding shepherds from afar, Lead some weary Traveler here, That he may share Our Christmas joy. . . . . .
+Candle, candle, Burning bright On our window sill tonight, Like the shining Christmas star Guiding shepherds from afar, Lead some weary Traveler here, That he may share Our Christmas joy. . . . . .
 Isabel Shaw |

 Mistletoe Sitting under the mistletoe Tired I was; my head would go |